ExcelliumSA/WebConfigurationAuditor/Architecture.md

 # Security note

+- [PyTest](https://www.guru99.com/pytest-tutorial.html) will be used for the unit testing.
 - Add a unit test to detect exposure to ReDOS.
 - Every analysis rule must be covered by a positive and negative unit test, however, the tests will be factored in order to tests au rules of type of server (made the maintenance more easier).
 - Keep the modules updated (usage of regexp can be dangerous if a vulnerability is present in the parser):